newbooks/MCCE4-Core/tests/fast_ff/readme.md

 To predict PB_Potential:
 - Assume a point charge of +1; the model predicts a scaling factor.
 For other charges, multiply by q1 and q2.
-- Random Forest Regressor is used.
+- Neural Network Regressor is used.
 - Input features:
-    - LocalDensity with Near, Mid and Far scores
+    - LocalDensity with Near, Mid and Far scores, Distance to surface
 - Target:
     - PB_Potential (from PB solver) scaled down by distance